 We leave the high mountains today, as over the next 110 kilometres we descend from 2000 metres to sea level.
 With a few climbs thrown in along the way, our total accumulated descent by the time we lean our bicycles up and open a well-deserved beer will be a whopping 3300 meters.
 An epic day's riding.

 The morning's ride passes through small towns, villages, and rice fields on a series of wide shoulders, bicycle lanes and rural roads before a rare and unavoidable stretch of busier road where the mountains drop down to join the sea (anyone uncomfortable with the busier road can, of course, make use of our support vehicle).

-A short ride through Keelung town leads us to a wonderful series of seaside bicycle trails that wind past beaches and harbours, at times clinging to the beachside cliff face.
-Turning inland a seven-kilometre climb leads us on rural roads past multi-story Buddhist temples and traditional graveyards before dropping back down to the northern coastline and our overnight stop in the domestic tourist destination of Tamsui.
+A short ride through Keelung town leads us to a beautiful series of bicycle trails passing beaches and harbours.
+The last climb of the tour then takes us past multi-story Buddhist temples and traditional graveyards to the seaside town of Tamsui.